NicolasPhilippe/docs-as-code/source/markdown-dita/tasks/garagetasksoverview.md

 # Garage Tasks{#overview .concept}

-When you go into the garage, be prepared to get your hands dirty!
+When you go into the garage, be prepared to get your hands dirty and reddish!